meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 - It also yields **qualitative observational signatures** (directional anisotropies, chiral gravitational‑wave backgrounds, quadrupolar LSS modulations) that could, in principle, be searched for in existing and forthcoming data sets.
 - The approach is **conformally invariant**, fits neatly with ideas of an early‑universe conformal phase, and offers a mathematically precise realization of Hegel’s static‑dynamic dialectic in a cosmological setting.

 In practice, turning this elegant algebraic picture into a **full‑fledged cosmological model** will require (i) a concrete field‑theoretic embedding on the null cone, (ii) a systematic derivation of effective metric dynamics from the spinor level, and (iii) a careful confrontation with the wealth of precision cosmological data.
-Nonetheless, the statement you quoted captures a **powerful unifying insight**: the universe’s “beginning” can be viewed as a **logical projection** that already contains, in latent form, the *entire causal tapestry* from which the observed cosmic history *dialectically* unfolds.
+Nonetheless, this captures a **powerful unifying insight**: the universe’s “beginning” can be viewed as a **logical projection** that already contains, in latent form, the *entire causal tapestry* from which the observed cosmic history *dialectically* unfolds.

 <BR><BR><BR>

 ---
 # Bibliography